Top 5 Eco-Friendly Laundry Detergent Brands (Chemical Free)

 Chemical Surfactants

-Surfactants are added to traditional laundry detergent to help remove dirt.
+Surfactants are added to traditional laundry detergents to help remove dirt.
 They work by breaking down the interface between the water in the washing machine and the oils/dirt on the clothes.

 When surfactants get into waterways, they can cause deformities in fish and frogs.